pingcap/docs/statistics.md

 ## Load statistics

-By default, depending on the different size of the space that column statistics consume, TiDB loads statistics differently as follows:
+By default, depending on the size of column statistics, TiDB loads statistics differently as follows:

-- For the statistics that consume a small space (such as count, distinctCount, and nullCount), as long as the column data is updated, TiDB automatically loads the corresponding statistics into memory for use in the SQL optimization stage.
+- For statistics that consume small space (such as count, distinctCount, and nullCount), as long as the column data is updated, TiDB automatically loads the corresponding statistics into memory for use in the SQL optimization stage.
-- For the statistics that consume a large space (such as histogram, TopN, and Count-Min Sketch), to ensure the performance of SQL execution, TiDB loads the statistics asynchronously on demand.
-Take the histogram as an example.
-Only when the optimization of a SQL statement uses the histogram statistics of a column, TiDB loads the histogram statistics of that column into memory.
-The advantage of on-demand asynchronous loading is that loading statistics does not affect the performance of SQL execution, but the disadvantage is that TiDB might use incomplete statistics for SQL optimization.
+- For statistics that consume large space (such as histograms, TopN, and Count-Min Sketch), to ensure the performance of SQL execution, TiDB loads the statistics asynchronously on demand.
+Take histograms as an example.
+TiDB loads histogram statistics on a column into memory only when the optimizer uses the histogram statistics of that column.
+On-demand asynchronous statistics loading does not affect the performance of SQL execution but might provide incomplete statistics for SQL optimization.

 Since v5.4.0, TiDB introduces the synchronously loading statistics feature.
-With the feature, TiDB can synchronously load statistics with a large space consumption (such as histogram, TopN, and Count-Min Sketch statistics) into memory when you execute SQL statements, which improves the completeness of statistics for SQL optimization.
+This feature allows TiDB to synchronously load large-sized statistics (such as histograms, TopN, and Count-Min Sketch statistics) into memory when you execute SQL statements, which improves the completeness of statistics for SQL optimization.

 > **Warning:**
 >